-Course Changes

 Schedule changes will only be considered for legitimate academic reasons.
-In order to change a schedule, students need to complete an electronic Course Change (Drop/Add) Request Form, which is available in FACTS Family > School > Resources and on the LCA website under High School Parent Resources.
-During the first five days of the semester, a student may drop a class and enter a class without consequence.
-Beginning with the 6th day the student may drop a class but will receive a "W" (Withdrawal) notation on their transcript.
+To request a change, students must complete an electronic Course Change Request Form, available in FACTS Family > Resources and on the LCA website.

+- During the first five days of the semester, a student may drop a class and enter a class without penalty. - Beginning the sixth day, a dropped class will receive a "W" (Withdrawal) notation on the transcript. - No course changes (drop, add, withdrawal) are permitted after the 30th class day of the term.
+This includes Dual Credit courses, regardless of the college's withdrawal dates and policy, as well as in-house elective courses.